 Local vendors may be convenient, but you will want to ensure they have the capacity to handle nationwide marketing

-Once you’ve identified an initial list, try and get as much information as possible about each of the vendors.
-Request direct information, check their website and other online resources, ask for feedback from industry connections, and if individual franchisees that have already worked with the vendor.
+Once you’ve identified an initial list, try and get as much information as possible about each vendor.
+Request direct information, check their website and other online resources, ask for feedback from industry connections.
 Your main goal is to confirm whether the vendor’s offerings will help you accomplish your objective.
-This is your first impression of the vendor so be sure to learn about their communication, responsiveness, adaptiveness, as well as their interest in your franchise brand.
+This is your first impression of the vendor so be sure to pay attention to their communication, responsiveness, as well as their interest in your franchise brand.

 After some experience with vendors, you should consider refining your vendor list based on vendors not responding.
 Reviewing the information by those who respond will no doubt make it clear that some companies simply are not a good fit.
 Either the details of the services offered do not match your objective, they are not responsive, they are not innovative, they are too expensive, or they simply don’t connect with your brand.
-If you can get your refined list down to 2-4 vendors you will be content.
+See if you can narrow your list to 2-4.